CharlesRh/secular-buddhism/eightfold-path/7-right-mindfulness/01-the-foundation.md

 Before beginning the activity, take three conscious breaths and set the intention to stay present.
 As you engage in the activity, notice:

-- Physical sensations (temperature, texture, movement)
+- Physical sensations (temperature, texture, movement) - First Foundation
-- The tendency of your mind to wander to other concerns
+- Whether the experience feels pleasant, unpleasant, or neutral - Second Foundation
-- How it feels to bring attention back when you notice distraction
+- The overall quality of your mind (calm, agitated, focused, scattered) - Third Foundation
-- Any difference in the quality of the experience when you're fully present
+- Any thoughts that arise about the activity - Fourth Foundation

 Remember that noticing when your mind has wandered and gently returning attention is not a failure—it's exactly the practice.
 Each moment of recognizing distraction and returning to presence strengthens your capacity for sustained awareness.